awslabs/aws-iatk/docs/tutorial/examples/eb_testing.md

 * an Eventbridge Rule
 * a Lambda Function (Consumer), as a target of the Rule

 When the Rest API receives a request, it invokes the Producer.
-The Producer then sends an event to the Event Bus, which then delivers the event to Consumer acoording to the Rule.
+The Producer then sends an event to the Event Bus, which then delivers the event to Consumer according to the Rule.

 We added some `CfnOutput` constructs to expose certain attributes from the SUT.
 These include: